eleggat/eleggat.github.io/_posts/2023-11-20-BeyondBees.md

 [^7]:Ritchie, H. How many species are there?
 Our World in Data https://ourworldindata.org/how-many-species-are-there (2022).

-[^8]:Titley, M. A., Snaddon, J. L. & Turner, E. C. Scientific research on animal biodiversity is systematically biased towards ve
+[^8]:Titley, M. A., Snaddon, J. L. & Turner, E. C. Scientific research on animal biodiversity is systematically biased towards vertebrates and temperate regions.
+PLOS ONE 12, e0189577 (2017).

+[^9]:Cardoso, P., Erwin, T. L., Borges, P. A. V. & New, T. R. The seven impediments in invertebrate conservation and how to overcome them.
+Biol.
+Conserv.
+144, 2647–2655 (2011).